swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Topics/supported-toolchains.md

 Before using the toolchain installation feature, ensure you meet the following requirements:

-* **Swiftly 1.1.0 or newer** - The installation feature requires swiftly version 1.1.0 or newer
+* **Swiftly 1.1.0 or newer** - The installation feature requires swiftly version 1.1.0 or newer.
+Run **`swiftly self-update`** in your terminal to get the latest version of swiftly.
-* **Administrator Privileges** - On Linux systems, administrator privileges may be required to execute post-installation scripts
+* **Administrator Privileges** - On Linux systems, `sudo` may be required to install system dependencies for the toolchain after installation.

 You can access the installation commands via the `Swift: Select Toolchain...` command, or by running the following commands directly:
 - **`Swift: Install Swiftly Toolchain...`** - installs stable Swift toolchains via swiftly